O-MG/DemonSeed/README.md

 # New version coming Nov!
 **DemonSeed is getting an overhaul.
 Basic RF trigger, data passthrough (without a switch or hub!), stealth, line usage awareness, easier programming, and video walkthroughs.**

+## Already have a new one?
+Then please head to https://o.mg.lol/setup/.
+The below instructions WILL NOT WORK with the new kit!

 The new version even has a logo from [Dustrial](https://dustrial.net/)

 <img src="./images/DemonSeedEDU.jpg" width="300">

 #

 # D̴̹̭͂ë̷̗́̃̿̓̾͜ṃ̸͔͚̗̙̪̎̄̋ȏ̸̝̤̱͜n̶͇͇͙̻̩͑͑S̴̳̩̮̥͚̥̚ė̸̟̃͋͂͝e̷̪̲̪̰̣̿̀͠d̵̡̂͗